Helmut-Ortmann/EnterpriseArchitect_hoReverse/README.md

 3.1.7 Minor improvements
 -  ReqIF underline now supported <ins>text </ins>
--  Import ReqIF using Mari.Gold (free) or Sautinsoft (commercial) to convert XHTML to rtf / Open XML (Linked Document format) (configurable)
+-  Import ReqIF using Mari.Gold.Open.XHTML (free) or Sautinsoft (commercial) to convert XHTML to rtf / Open XML (Linked Document format)
+   (configurable)
 -  Possible ReqIF Schema validation with parameter 'ValidateReqIF'
 -  If ReqIF deserialization fails with out validation ask to try it once more with validation